 This isn't about manipulation; it's about helping them see the full picture and understand reality.

 Sometimes, a seller may be unwilling to accept your offer today, but they'll be back.

 I've had countless experiences of extending my offer to a seller, and after hearing back that my offer was too low for them, I said something polite like,

 “This is the most I'm able to pay you.
 If that doesn't work, I wish you all the best in finding a buyer elsewhere.”

-After the seller and I part ways, 1 month goes by, 6 months go by, 12 months go by, sometimes years will go by, and they eventually come back once they realize their property wasn’t actually as valuable as they thought, or perhaps they didn’t have the know-how to sell it on their own.
+After the seller and I part ways, one month goes by, six months go by, twelve months go by, sometimes YEARS will go by, and they eventually come back once they realize their property wasn't as valuable as they thought, or perhaps they didn't have the know-how to sell it on their own.

 When this happens, the seller is showing me their hand.
 Now they're REALLY motivated, and they're basically telling me to name my price.

-Unless the property is clearly a grand slam deal that I’d be foolish to walk away from, I’ll usually lower my price by 20% – 40% of my previous offer, just to make sure I can’t lose.
-It’s rare that a seller will say “no” a second time, even with a lower price like this.
-If they had better options, they’ll take them before coming back to me.
+Unless the property is clearly a grand slam deal that I'd be foolish to walk away from, I'll usually lower my price by 20% – 40% of my previous offer to make sure I can't lose.
+A seller will rarely say “no” a second time, even with a lower price like this.
+If they had better options, they would've taken them before returning to me.

 You can also do this if there's been a material change to your financial situation.
 For example, if your original contract has expired and the seller still wants to come back and do the deal… if you legitimately don't have the money anymore, there's no reason you can't send them a lower offer than your original one and explain,